Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 When is registration necessary?

-You may have purchased a car with non-European registration at an auction, from a dealer or from a private individual, or you may want to move your residence to Spain.
+You may have purchased a car with a non-European registration plate at an auction, from a dealer or from a private individual, or you may wish to change your residence to Spain.

-In any case, if you want to drive legally, you must register your vehicle in the following cases:
+In any case, if you wish to drive legally, you must register your vehicle in the following cases:

 - If you are a resident of Spain or have a place of business in the country, you must register the vehicle within 30 days.